Learn how to build an overnight bushcraft camp with this DIY tutorial and earn a survival skill you can use for life!

 4. Make a Rope

-Ropes are essential when building a shelter and for other survival uses like tying things up or for first aid.
-It's a good thing, you will not run out of fibrous materials to make some sort of rope wherever you are.
+Ropes are a bushcraft essential when building a shelter and for other survival uses like tying things up or for first aid.
+It's also a good thing you will not run out of fibrous materials to make some sort of rope wherever you are.

 - Water Hyacinth